 To help you prioritize your choices, the program selection application will be open from Friday, July 23, 2021, at 2:00 p.m. until Monday, July 26, 2021, at 9:00 a.m.

-• Specific features for Medicine and Midwifery:
+• Specifics for Medicine and Midwifery:

-• STEP 2: CONFIRM OR DECLINE THE OFFER OF ADMISSION
+• STEP 2: CONFIRM OR DECLINE ADMISSION

-If you are admitted to an MMOP program, you must either accept or decline the offer .
+If you are admitted to an MMOP program, you must either accept or decline the admission offer .

-IMPORTANT: YOU MUST CONFIRM YOUR ADMISSION OR YOU WILL LOSE YOUR PLACE!!
+PLEASE NOTE: YOU MUST CONFIRM YOUR ADMISSION OR YOU WILL LOSE YOUR PLACE!!

 You probably already know this: the Jardin des Plantes is a unique place in Montpellier to relax.
-But did you know it’s also a place for discovery and learning?
-The gardeners and botanists take this role to heart and organize numerous events throughout the year to help you experience it from this perspective.
-This is particularly true right now with“Summer Tours.”Finally, the Jardin des Plantes serves an educational purpose year-round—a mission that is gaining momentum, reconnecting with its roots (the teaching of botany) while embracing modern objectives and utilizing today’s tools.
-To reinforce this educational aspect, one of them, Denis Nespoulous, has created connected trails to let you discover the garden as you’ve never seen it before!
+But did you know that it’s also a place for discovery and exchange?
+The botanists and gardeners take this role to heart and organize numerous events throughout the year to help you discover the garden from this perspective.
+This is particularly true right now with“Summer Tours.”Finally, the Jardin des Plantes serves an educational purpose year-round—a mission that’s really taking off, reconnecting with its roots (teaching botany) while embracing modern objectives and tools.
+To reinforce this educational aspect, one of our staff members, Denis Nespoulous, has created interactive trails to let you discover the garden as you’ve never seen it before!

-The origins of the interconnected paths at the Jardin des Plantes
+The Origins of the Connected Trails at the Jardin des Plantes

 The trail known as “SMART BOTA” was created in 2018 for the Tela Botanica association’s introductory MOOC on botany.